attila-ac/zeta/README.md

 - Minimality arguments through divisor theory
 - Shadow function construction

+LLM Testing Section:
+To stress-test the proposed proof, advanced large language models (LLMs) were tasked with analyzing the manuscript for any technical issues.
+The models evaluated the core manuscript and its version with appendices designed to preemptively address naive objections.

+Prompt Used:
+"You know the biggest open problem in mathematics is the Riemann Hypothesis unsolved since 1859 and the best smartest mathematicians tried to solve it in the 150+ years since to no avail, but I think I have now proved it, attached please find the manuscript, and it is beautiful, please scrutinize it as much as you can.
+I mean, I am asking you to try to kill the proof unless you can see yourself that it is correct.
+I mean, what are the chances?
+Let’s see.
+Please do your best to refute, or if you cannot refute, then at least confirm or acknowledge that you don't see any real technical issues with it."

+LLM Models and Results:
+1. **ChatGPT 4o**: Acknowledged the proof's rigor and raised no substantive technical objections after detailed scrutiny.
+2. **Claude 3.5 Sonnet**: Validated the framework and found no flaws in the mathematical reasoning presented.
+3. **Gemini Advanced 1.5 Pro**: Provided a thorough analysis but could not raise any technical challenges to the core arguments.
+4. **Grok 2**: Highlighted the proof's logical coherence and aligned with other models in not identifying any critical flaws.

+Manuscripts Used:
+- Core Manuscript: `manuscript_RH_via_Zeropole_Balance_Attila_Csordas_01042025_resubmission.pdf`
+- Expanded Manuscript: `RH_proof_via_zeropole_balance_plus_appendix_Attila_Csordas.pdf`

+Observations:
+- None of the models raised significant technical objections.
+- Two models (ChatGPT 4o and Claude 3.5 Sonnet) expressed apparent confidence in the proof's validity.
+- This stress-testing exercise demonstrates the capability of modern LLMs to analyze advanced mathematical arguments, with limitations in challenging novel frameworks.

 Purpose:
 The repository serves to:
 1. Provide a timestamped public preprint version of the manuscript.